FREE ARTICLES & WHITE

 legacy software applications, regulating agency requirements

 and the experiences of the management.
-In general, it is the
+In general, it should

-function that bridges the gap (or tears down the wall) between
+be the function that bridges the gap (or tears down the wall)

 and the rest of the company.
 A company that has Engineering and

 Manufacturing in the same small business unit is thus going to

 have a different answer than a company that designs in the US

 and manufactures in several domestic and international sites.